borisgontar/shapefile-geojson-js/README.md

 ```js
 async function* stitch(shp, dbf);
 ```
-* `shp` - a read stream in the Shapefile format piped into a SHPTransform instance.
+* `shp` - a ReadableStream from the pipe into a SHP TransformStream.
-* `dbf` - a read stream in the DBF format piped into a DBFTransform instance.
+* `dbf` - a ReadableStream from the pipe into a DBF TransformStream.

 ## Command line tool